USB4: Thunderbolt 3

 The USB4 specification states that a design goal is to "Retain compatibility with existing ecosystem of USB and Thunderbolt products."
 Compatibility with Thunderbolt 3 is required for USB4 hubs, where this is optional for USB4 hosts and USB4 peripheral devices.
 Compatible products need to implement 40 Gbit/s mode, at least 15W of supplied power and a different clock.
 Implementers need to sign the license agreement and register a Vendor ID with Intel.

 The USB4 protocol is based on and related to the operating principles of Thunderbolt 3.
 The USB4 specification simply defines which features to disable, downgrade and which parameters to change to get to an implementation compatible with Thunderbolt 3.
-This includes, for example: limitation to daisy-chain topology (a hub must expose at most one USB4 DFP), downgrade of DP capabilities to DP 1.2, disabling/replacing the USB3 tunnel with an integrated PCIe-USB3 Host controller attached via PCIe tunnel, switching back to the previous, slightly higher signaling rate of TB3 and its separate way of initiating a connection as an Alt Mode.
+This includes, for example: limitation to daisy-chain topology (a hub must expose at most one USB4 DFP), downgrade of DP capabilities to DP 1.2, disabling any USB3 tunnel or the parallel USB 2.0 connection and switching back to the previous, slightly higher signaling rate of TB3.

+Any USB 3.x or USB 2.0 connection - if needed at all - is handled by PCIe-USB controllers and via the PCIe tunnel.

+The TB3 connection is formally an Alt Mode and not a native USB operating mode.
+For this the extensible "vendor defined" mechanisms of USB PD are used to query cables and devices for support and to initiate the connection.

 Thunderbolt 4

 During CES 2020, USB-IF and Intel stated their intention to allow USB4 products that optionally support any or all of the same functionality as Thunderbolt 4 products.
 The first products compatible with USB4 were Intel's Tiger Lake processors, with more devices appearing around the end of 2020.

-Thunderbolt 4 is an implementation of USB4.
-Thunderbolt 4 mandates some features that are optional in USB4, including backwards compatibility to Thunderbolt 3, minimum PCIe ("32 Gbps") and DP capabilities (2 DP tunnels, "4K60 each", HBR3+DSC).
+Thunderbolt 4 is a "solution brand" around USB 40Gbps.
+Thunderbolt 4 mandates some features that are optional in USB4, including backward compatibility to Thunderbolt 3, minimum PCIe ("32 Gbps") and DP capabilities (2 DP tunnels, "4K60 each", HBR3+DSC).

+For cables, it similarly mandates above-minimum features of at least 100W support and the less well defined "universality" for up to 2 meters.

+Thunderbolt 4 even requires certain notebooks to support charging via Thunderbolt ports, which is otherwise independent of any USB4 support.

 Thunderbolt 5

-Thunderbolt 5 is an implementation of USB4 "80 Gbps".
+Thunderbolt 5 is an upgrade over Thunderbolt 4 and likewise a solution brand around USB 80Gbps.
 It mandates even higher minimum PCIe ("64 Gbps") and DP capabilities (2 DP tunnels, "6K60 each", unclear min.
 DP speed).
 It also mandates support for asymmetric 120/40 Gbit/s connections from hosts to docks, but does not mention the reverse.

+For cables, Thunderbolt 5 mandates 240W support and "universality" up to 2 meters.

+Notably, other features that are part of the advertising of Thunderbolt 5, like USB3 20Gbit/s or support for 3 DP tunnels at speeds of up to UHBR20 are optional even for Thunderbolt 5.
+While Intel's own controllers widely support these features and some are even available from newer Thunderbolt 4 controllers, not every Thunderbolt 5 device or controller does.
+See Known USB4 Controllers.